Andy-Python-Programmer/Andy-Python-Programmer/README.md

 }
 ```

-"G'day cobber!
+"*G'day cobber!
 As a bloody programmer, I'm a real wiz when it comes to sorting out those pesky memory corruption issues.
-Recently, I cracked open ASAN to *sus* out what was going on, and then I used me bloody top-notch skills with GDB to track down the exact spot in the program's memory where the drama was happening.
+Recently, I cracked open ASAN to sus out what was going on, and then I used me bloody top-notch skills with GDB to track down the exact spot in the program's memory where the drama was happening.
 Quick as flash, I sorted out the issue and now the program's running like a dream with no more memory bugs.
-I'm chuffed with me skills" - Anhad Singh
+I'm chuffed with me skills*" - Anhad Singh